corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 *  The issuer of the voucher - `issuer`
 *  The current owner of the voucher- `holder`

-In the class, you need to implement a method to populate the `participants` list of the state.
-This indicates the participant who will store the state.
+In the class, you need to implement a method to populate the `participants` of the state. `participants` is a list of the `AbstractParty` that are involved with the state.
+The `participants`:

+* Store the state in their vault.
+* Need to sign any notary-change and contract-upgrade transactions involving this state.
+* Receive any finalized transactions involving this state as part of `FinalityFlow`.

 After adding these features, your code should look like this: